sroy9/equation-parsing/README.md

 If you use the code or data, please cite the above publication.

+# Data

 Data can be found in the folder data/equationparsebrat/.

-Instructions to run the code :
+# Instructions to run the code :

 You will need to have maven installed in your system.
 To download the dependencies, run